isomerpages/nlb-biblioasia/_jan-2010/Hadhramaut: Encountering the Familiar in a Far Away Place.md

   Zahara Aljunied to visit her family in Hadhramaut, finding hospitality, familiarity and common ground.
 ---
-#### Senior Research Associate&nbsp;_Cheryl-Ann Low_&nbsp;travels with colleague Zahara Aljunied to visit her family in Hadhramaut, finding hospitality, familiarity and common ground.
+#### Senior Research Associate *Cheryl-Ann Low* travels with colleague Zahara Aljunied to visit her family in Hadhramaut, finding hospitality, familiarity and common ground.

 <img style="width:100%;" src="/images/Vol%205%20Issue%204/Hadhramaut/Mudbrick%20mould.jpg">
- <div style="background-color: white;">Putting mud mixture into the mould</div>
+ <div style="background-color: white;">Putting mud mixture into the mould.</div>

-Most Singaporean Arabs originated from, or had close family ties with, Hadhramaut[^1] at the southern part of the Arabian Peninsula, in present-day Yemen.
+Most Singaporean Arabs originated from, or had close family ties with, Hadhramaut[^1], located at the southern part of the Arabian Peninsula, in present-day Yemen.
 In March this year, my colleague Zahra Aljunied and I visited Hadhramaut with the purpose of finding materials alluding to the links between Hadhramaut and Southeast Asia, particularly Singapore.

 Descended from Hadhramis Syed Mohammed Bin Harun Aljunied and his nephew Syed Omar Aljunied who came to Singapore via Palembang in the early 19th Century,[^2] Zahra’s family still has strong ties with Hadhramaut.

 We went to Hadhramaut with Zahra’s father and his wife who were there to celebrate the festival of Prophet Mohammed’s birthday.
-For most of our time there, we put up at Uncle Aljunied’s house in Tarim, which has numerous mosques and is well-known for its religious scholarship.[^3]
+For most of our time there, we put up at Uncle Aljunied’s house in Tarim, which has numerous mosques and is well known for its religious scholarship.[^3]

 #### **Broken Roads to Date Palms**

 On 3 March, we boarded the plane at Sana’a in north Yemen for Seiyun, the town adjacent to Tarim.
 Due to foggy conditions and poor visibility at Seiyun, however, the flight was re-routed to land at Mukalla which was an approximately four-hour drive from Tarim.
 This drive introduced me to the landscape and climate of Hadhramaut.

 The mountains and valleys formed a grand view which took my breath away even as the sun beat down through the car windows and had me croaking “ma’a!” (water) every so often.
-However, the broken roads we drove past marked the devastation left by the flash floods of October 2008.[^4] Amidst the broken roads and re-building projects, patches of green vegetation had started to grow.
+However, the broken roads we drove past marked the devastation left by the flash floods of October 2008.[^4] Amidst the broken roads and rebuilding projects, patches of green vegetation had started to grow.

 Hadhramaut is an arid environment, isolated by desert and mountains from the rest of the Arabian Peninsula.[^5] It has several tributaries and oases of fertile agricultural land, and floodwater and ground water which were used for irrigation.[^6] In general, however, the environment is harsh and agriculture difficult due to the extreme heat of long summers, cold winter winds, and sparse, unreliable rainfall.[^7]